Are you planning to visit Stanthorpe? This article covers the best things to do in Stanthorpe, including the surrounding regions of the Granite Belt.

 Price: Free

-The event is held over 10 days and attracts tens of thousands of visitors.
-The festivities include art exhibitions, food fiestas, poetry competitions and town parades culminating in the grape crushing.
+The event, which lasts 10 days, attracts tens of thousands of visitors.
+The festivities include art exhibitions, food fiestas, poetry competitions, and town parades, culminating in the grape crushing.

 Location: Events are held in various locations all over Stanthorpe

-Stanthorpe is a real foodie place so it shouldn’t be a surprise that they have not one but two major food festivals.
+Stanthorpe is a real foodie place, so it shouldn’t be surprising that it has not one but two major food festivals.
 The Berry Festival is held annually in November when Stanthorpe goes strawberry crazy.

 Location: Weeroona Park, Marsh Street, Stanthorpe